CodeReDarsh/bacon-cipher/README.md

 # Home-made Bacon Cipher

-This is a small program that implements a my variant of [Bacon’s cipher](https://en.wikipedia.org/wiki/Bacon%27s_cipher).
+This is a small program that implements my variant of [Bacon’s cipher](https://en.wikipedia.org/wiki/Bacon%27s_cipher).

 In this version of Bacon’s cipher, I use 6-bit codes (“Bacon codes”) to represent uppercase letters, digits and various symbols.
 Refer to a table of the [ASCII codes](https://www.asciitable.com/) while reviewing the assigned codes below.
 The Bacon codes are not randomly assigned.